-Of course, cost is always a factor in business decisions.
+Of course, the cost is always a factor in business decisions.
 A CDN allows you to gain access to a scalable system to meet any major spike in demand for your content.
 If you built your own servers, you’d need to vastly overbuild in order to meet peak demand.
 A CDN is a smart alternative in terms of features and budget.

 Some CDNs deliver better price-to-performance ratios.
-Additionally, working with a company like DaCast gives you access to a powerful top-tier CDN at a very competitive price.
+Additionally, working with a company like Dacast gives you access to a powerful top-tier CDN at a very competitive price.
 The alternative—seeking a contract directly—would have significant pricing barriers.

 Which CDN does your OVP use?

 Anyone who is involved or getting involved in live streaming or online video should research content delivery networks.
 Learn about the difference between various platforms, and how various OVPs use CDNs.
-This will help you make a better informed decision about which platform to use.
+This will help you make a better-informed decision about which platform to use.

-It’s also important to know that many OVPs don’t include a CDN by default, like DaCast does.
+It’s also important to know that many OVPs don’t include a CDN by default like Dacast does.
 Instead, adding CDN delivery is an additional payment option.
-You can use an external CDN service, however this adds more expense and the hassle of managing multiple service contracts.
+You can use an external CDN service, however, this adds more expense and the hassle of managing multiple service contracts.